UBICITY/Contract/README.md

 3. NPToken_Server.sol

-   In development
+   In test

 4. GToken_A.sol

-   In development
+   In test

 5. NCITYSocialServer.sol

-   In development
+   In test

 6. NERC1155.sol